Spain arrests whistleblower in HSBC tax evasion scandal

-MADRID (AP) — Spanish police say a former HSBC technology employee convicted for leaking data on a tax evasion scandal has been arrested in Madrid on an arrest warrant issued by Switzerland.
+MADRID (AP) — A former HSBC technology employee convicted for leaking account data that led to a tax evasion scandal has been arrested in Madrid on an arrest warrant issued by Switzerland, Spanish police said Thursday.

 French national Herve Falciani was sentenced in late 2015 to five years in prison for economic espionage.
-The Swiss court also convicted him for illegally obtaining data, breach of business confidentiality and of bank secrecy.
+A Swiss court also convicted him for illegally obtaining data, breach of business confidentiality and of bank secrecy.

-For many, though, Falciani is a crucial whistleblower whose more than 100,000 records on prominent clients of the Swiss subsidiary of HSBC sparked a global wave of tax evasion probes.
+For many others, though, Falciani is a crucial whistleblower whose more than 100,000 records on prominent clients of HSBC Private Bank (Suisse) SA sparked a global wave of tax evasion probes.

-He has been living in Spain and cooperated with Spanish authorities in some of the probes.
+The former IT specialist gave the data to French tax authorities in 2008, after some of it emerged in press reports.
+France shared it with Spanish authorities and other governments.
+As a result, the Swiss subsidiary of HSBC has been investigated in several countries for allegedly helping wealthy people around the world dodge taxes.

 Most Read Business Stories